DanielVanNoord/AlpacaDiscoveryTests/README.md

 ## Alpaca8266

-This is an example of the Device protocol that runs on several ESP8266 boards.
+This is an example of the Device protocol (IPv4 only) that runs on several ESP8266 boards.
 I have tested this on the Adafruit Feather Huzzah 8266 (https://www.adafruit.com/product/2821) and on a generic NodeMCU 1.0 ESP12-E (mine was made by LoLin and was version 3.0).
 It uses the Arduino Libraries and IDE (https://www.arduino.cc/en/main/software).
 You can follow the normal method of adding support for the ESP8266 (Adafruit has a good tutorial).
 Make sure to set your SSID and Password in the arduino_secrets file.

 After this is flashed on a board it will print any received requests via the board serial port and respond to the Client with the response message.
 You can view the serial data through the Arduino Serial Monitor.

+## AlpacaESP32

+This is an example of the Device protocol (IPv4 only) that runs on the Espressif ESP32 chip using the arduino-esp32.
+Currently it has been tested on the Adafruit Feather ESP32 and the Lolin D32 Pro.
+It also uses the Arduino Libraries and IDE.

+After this is flashed on a board it will print any received requests via the board serial port and respond to the Client with the response message.
+You can view the serial data through the Arduino Serial Monitor.

 ## AlpacaNina

-This is an example of the Device protocol that runs on the Arduino MKR 1010, which uses the ESP32 for its WiFi support (https://store.arduino.cc/usa/mkr-wifi-1010).
+This is an example of the Device protocol (IPv4 only) that runs on the Arduino MKR 1010, which uses the ESP32 for its WiFi support (https://store.arduino.cc/usa/mkr-wifi-1010).
 It also uses the Arduino Libraries and IDE.

 After this is flashed on a board it will print any received requests via the board serial port and respond to the Client with the response message.
 You can view the serial data through the Arduino Serial Monitor.

 ## CSample

-This is a simple C Device and Client sample that runs on Linux.
+This is a simple C Device and Client sample (IPv4 only) that runs on Linux.
 It was tested on Ubuntu 18.04, Manjaro (Arch) and Raspbian.
 Both require gcc and binutils to build.
 To build simply run "gcc -o client client.c" and "gcc -o device device.c".
 To start simply run the output program in a terminal.
 The Device will listen for any discovery packets and print what it receives to the terminal.
 It will then respond.
 The client will send out the discovery request and print any response.

 Note that the C Client currently sends the discovery broadcast to the 255.255.255.255 address.
 This does not work as well as sending broadcasts to each network adapter's broadcast address as some adapters and networking gear may not forward generic packets.